 \subsection{Data}

 Our primary dataset is MIMIC-III~\cite{johnson2016mimic}, which contains 79,790 radiology reports across two imaging modalities and seven anatomies.
 Table~\ref{table:dataset} contains a dataset overview.
 Figure~\ref{fig:example_output} contains an example of a CT head report; recall the task of RRS is to predict the report impressions section (label) given the findings section (input).
-After conducting all experiments on MIMIC-III, we evaluate our best configuration over a secondary radiology report dataset, MIMIC-CXR~\cite{johnson2019mimiccxr}.
+We provide secondary evaluations on another radiology report dataset, MIMIC-CXR~\cite{johnson2019mimiccxr}.
 This is an easier summarization task as it contains one modality and anatomy (chest x-rays) with generally shorter impression sections than MIMIC-III.
-PhysioNet~\cite{johnson2020physionet} and ViLMedic~\cite{delbrouck2022vilmedic}, which disclude the report background section to protect confidential patient information.
+PhysioNet~\cite{johnson2020physionet} and ViLMedic~\cite{delbrouck2022vilmedic} provided access to pre-processed versions of these datasets, removing confidential patient information.
 Lastly, to demonstrate results beyond the MIMIC suite, we incorporate a supplemental dataset of 10,721 reports from ultrasound abdomen exams acquired at Stanford Hospital.
 This dataset was acquired and analyzed with institutional review board approval.